Eschatologue/CM_wiki/docs/class/barbarian/index.md

 Your **:class-abl-rage: Rage**{ .em } can keep you fighting despite grievous wounds.
 If you drop to 0 Hit Points while your **:class-abl-rage: Rage**{ .em } is active and don't die outright, you can make a DC 10 :d20-save: Constitution saving throw.
 If you succeed, your Hit Points instead change to a number equal to twice your Barbarian level.

 Each time you use this feature after the first, the DC increases by 5.
-When you finish a Short or Long Rest, the DC resets to 10.
+When you finish a **:rest-short: Short** or **:rest-long: Long Rest**, the DC resets to 10.

 ### Level 13: Brutal Strike Improvement